Music program

 If your child makes a commitment to participate in the instrumental music program they will attend a class each week.

 Classes are usually 30 minutes long but may vary depending on the instrument or level of study.
-In primary school these classes are during their normal school day.
 Students are expected to be prepared with their instruments and make sure they attend on time.

 As there are only a few students in each year in the music program, the class times will be at a time other students are attending normal class schedule.
 Your child needs to ensure they keep up with any work they miss.